-North Korea looms over Trump, Xi meeting
+Trump urges action on North Korea at G20

 Story highlights

-- The President sits down with Chinese President Xi Jinping on Saturday afternoon
+- The President sat down with Chinese President Xi Jinping on Saturday afternoon

 - The United States and China are currently split on the best way to deal with North Korean leader Kim Jong Un